Vivica A. Fox, 56, Showcases Cleavage In A See-Through Top & Black Bra

 She added a pair of skintight white pants.
 The bottoms featured distressed holes down the legs and wrapped snugly around her tiny waist and long, lean legs.

 Vivica teamed the outfit with the perfect accessories.
 She rocked large hoop earrings and a matching bracelet on her wrist.
-She wore a thick, black belt as well, and a pair of stiletto pointed-toe boots.
+She wore a thick black belt as well, and a pair of stiletto pointed-toe boots.
 She completed the style with rings on her fingers.

 In the first photo, Vivica stood outside on a balcony.
 She had one of her feet propped up and her knee bent as she placed her hands on railing behind her.
-A gorgeous sunset could be seen.
+A gorgeous sunset could be seen in the background.

 The second shot featured the Soul Food star standing in a doorway with her weight shifted to the side.
 She rested one hand next to her as the other was placed on her hip.
 Her head was turned and she had a steamy expression on her face.

 In the final photo, Vivica sat on the arm of her beige sofa.
 She had her legs apart and her hands resting on her knees.
-She gave a smoldering stare into the camera as some decorative pillows could be seen behind her.
+She shot a smoldering stare at the camera as some decorative pillows could be seen behind her.

-Her long, dark hair was parted to the side.
-She styled the locks in voluminous curls that hung down her back and spilled over her shoulders.

 "Lovely photo.
 Especially the large picture of Whitney Houston.
 Ms Fox you look stunning," one follower wrote.